 “Dad, I don’t think I’m any good at piano.”

-I knew that what I said next would be crucial.
+I knew to be careful with what I said next.
 There was only one response I wanted to give to her.

 “You can be good at piano.
-It just takes time.
 You just have to keep practicing.
 I know it feels hard, but it does for everyone at the start.
 You’ll get there if you stick with it.
-If you like piano, just keep working, and be patient.
-You’ll get there.
-It might take until you are 12-years-old, but you will get there.”
+If you like piano, just keep working and be patient.
+It might take until you are 12-years-old, but you’ll get there.”

 Okay, I cheated a bit by saying 12-years-old.
-I knew it would take longer to achieve the proficiency she desired.
-But you have to remember that 2 years is a long time for a 10-year-old.
+I knew it would take longer to achieve the proficiency she wanted.
+But you have to remember that two years is a long time for a 10-year-old.
 It wouldn’t have been helpful to tell her that she could be looking at another four or five years of practice.

 She paused in thought, nodded with a small sigh, and then went back to playing.